Build a movie watchlist that preserves ratings, reviews, posters, watched status, privacy choices, and long-term taste history.

 Movie statistics can reveal patterns that are hard to notice from memory alone.
 You might learn that you rate older films higher, that certain directors appear often in your favorites, or that your watchlist is full of one genre even though your highest ratings come from another.
 These patterns make future recommendations and watchlist cleanup more intentional.

-For broader workflows, visit the media tracking hub, compare OmniTrackr with other options on the tracker comparison page, or browse public media reviews.
+For broader workflows, visit the media tracking hub, compare OmniTrackr with other options on the tracker comparison page, improve review quality with the review guidelines, or browse public media reviews.